fgremper/CloudStudio/Documents/WorkLog.md

 >> clean up the code and do comments
->> changed errors to 400 (from 500) still everything OK (cause 500 is deprecated) write api document write tests
+>> changed errors to 400 (from 500) still everything OK (cause 500 is deprecated)
+>> write api document
+write tests
 >> test for no common ancestor

 TODO tomorrow:

+> fix sql case sensitiviity
+> fix active branch is null
+> fix a bug with empty files where the diff3 output isn't in order
+> fix ejs bracket bug
 fix db pool
-fix sql case sensitiviity
-fix active branch == null?! except if I do it today fix ejs bracket bug enforce [A-Za-z0-9 ]+ on usernames and repository names

 TODO friday